 In 2010, it was estimated that total impact of automobile accidents in the United States was $277 billion; $49.8 billion of this resulted from alcohol-related accidents, nearly 18%.
 However, these figures fail to capture the sometime intangible value of loss of quality of life that result from cases of serious injury or death from these accidents.
 When these valuations are taken into consideration, the totals rise to $870.8 billion, $206.9 billion of which results from alcohol-related accidents, now accounting for nearly one-fourth of the losses.

 Compensation Available to Victims of Drunk Driving

 While every case differs, Crystal Hall likely would have the ability to file a wrongful death claim in civil court.
 Wrongful death claims occur when where an individual is killed due to the negligence of another, in this case the drunk driver, and there is an eligible survivor (the mother), who can recover damages.
 Damages available in a wrongful case can include, but are not limited to, loss of support and companionship, pain and suffering, and burial and funeral costs.

 Speak with a Personal Injury Attorney Today

-If you have been injured by a drunk driver, or have been involved in any automobile accident, you should speak with an attorney at Colombo Law.
+If you have been injured by a drunk driver, or have been involved in any automobile accident, you should speak with an experienced car accident attorney at Colombo Law.
 We can assist you with your claim and have the experience and knowledge to help you file a claim, and ensure you receive the full settlement to which you are entitled.